maubers/emily_yeppers/README.md

 ## Overview

-This repository contains the code for Emily Yeppers, a bot who likes to talk about very inappropriate things and how vital they are to the existence of our species (the truth, technically) using GPT-2.
+This repository contains the code for Emily Yeppers, a bot who likes to talk about very inappropriate things and how vital they are to the existence of our species (the truth, technically) using GPT-Neo.
 The bot streams new content from specified subreddits and responds when certain target phrases are detected in comments and submissions, or when it is mentioned or directly replied to.

 An alternative name that I have considered for her is "The Cumbot 9000"